sysgears/webpack-virtual-modules/README.md

 [![Build Status](https://travis-ci.org/sysgears/webpack-virtual-modules.svg?branch=master)](https://travis-ci.org/sysgears/webpack-virtual-modules)
 [![Twitter Follow](https://img.shields.io/twitter/follow/sysgears.svg?style=social)](https://twitter.com/sysgears)

-**Webpack Virtual Modules** is a plugin that allows for dynamical generation of in-memory virtual modules for builds created with webpack.
-This plugin supports watch mode meaning any write to a virtual module is seen by webpack as if a real file stored on the disk has changed.
+**Webpack Virtual Modules** is a plugin that allows for dynamical generation of in-memory virtual modules for JavaScript builds created with webpack.
+This plugin supports watch mode meaning any write to a virtual module is seen by webpack as if a real file stored on disk has changed.

 ## Installation